 You can find guidance HERE.
 Note that the advice for adults and for children is slightly different.

 - Children who are unwell and have a high temperature (over 38 degrees) should stay at home and avoid contact with other people.
 They can come back to school when they no longer have a high temperature, and they are well enough to attend.

-- A child who has a positive test result should stay at home and avoid contact with other people for 3 days after the day they took the test (Day 0).
+- There is no requirement to test for COVOD but child who has a positive test result should stay at home and avoid contact with other people for 3 days after the day they took the test (Day 0).
 After 3 days (on Day 4) they can return to school, if they feel well enough and do not have a high temperature, even if they are still testing positive.
-E.g. a child who tests positive after school on a Friday can return to school on Tuesday morning, if they are well enough.

 Does your child need medication during the school day?

 This refers to ALL medications - prescribed medicines, over the counter medicines, creams and ointments, cough sweets, sun cream etc.

 If at all possible, please give your child their medication before and after school (if, for example, they need three doses of an antibiotic in 24 hours).